-To the extent the current economic environment does not improve or any improvement takes place over an extended period of time or if similar conditions affect the Canadian homebuilding industry, our business, financial condition and results of operations may be adversely affected.
+If the current U.S. housing market does not continue to improve or improvement takes place over an extended period of time, or if similar conditions affect the Canadian homebuilding industry, our business, results of operations and financial condition may be materially adversely affected.